Jiayuguan Jiuquan Airport: History

 In the 21st year of the Republic of China (1932), Eurasia Aviation Company built a temporary airfield at Xintiandun, 20 kilometers north of Jiuquan urban area.
 The airfield had only a dirt runway and two temporary earthen buildings for aircraft crew, serving four-seat Junkers planes manufactured in Germany.
 This marked the beginning of aviation in Jiuquan.
 In June 1938, Eurasia Aviation Company constructed Jiuquan South Suburb Airport on a gravel beach 4 kilometers south of the city.

+The airport experienced frequent accidents in its early days.
+In 1938, strong winds caused 10 SB aircraft to lose their way; four landed successfully, while six crashed near Jiuquan.
+In 1947, a military C-47 transport plane crashed in Xishan, Jiuquan, killing all on board.

 In the spring of 1949, Eurasia Aviation Company withdrew all personnel and equipment from Jiuquan to Shanghai.
 The Nationalist army dismantled equipment and damaged the airport facilities.
 Later, the airport was taken over by the People's Liberation Army(PLA).
 In October 1949, the PLA and the Soviet Eurasia Aviation Company carried out repairs on the runway, buildings, and roads at Jiuquan South Suburb Airport.
 Before the establishment of the Sino-Soviet Civil Aviation Corporation in July 1950, both SKOGA conducted construction work for the aviation station and airport maintenance in Jiuquan.
 The Sino-Soviet Civil Aviation Corporation began building the Jiuquan Aviation Station in 1952.

 The Jiuquan Aviation Station was completed and put into operation on July 1, 1953, and the original South Suburb Airport was abandoned.
 Civil aviation service started the same year.
 In 1971, after Jiayuguan was upgraded to a prefecture-level city, Jiuquan Aviation Station was renamed Jiayuguan Aviation Station.
 Since 1987, Jiayuguan Airport has hosted multiple international and domestic gliding competitions and is recognized as one of the world's three most famous gliding bases alongside those in Australia and South Africa.